GABRIELENN/MentaLHealth/README.md

 ![image](mental_health.png)

-This repository contains a data analysis project focusing on the mental health of students, with a special emphasis on international students.
+This repository contains a data analysis project focusing on students' mental health, with a special emphasis on international students.
 Leveraging SQL queries, the project explores a dataset comprising 286 student records, revealing trends in depression, stress, and factors influencing mental well-being over a 10-year period.

 **Key Findings**